 HPER majors with a concentration in exercise science are provided with knowledge on disciplines including biomechanics, sports nutrition, sport psychology, motor control/development, and exercise physiology.
 Students will become skilled in evaluating healthy behaviors and risk factors.
 Knowledge on fitness assessments, exercise prescriptions, and motivation for healthy lifestyles is offered through the program.

 Exercise Science professionals work in a wide variety of settings, including corporate, clinical, community, and commercial fitness centers.
 Exercise Science majors work with both healthy and unhealthy populations, leading and demonstrating individuals in safe and effective methods of exercise.
 Assessing risk factors and identifying health statuses are also duties of this profession.

-HPER majors with a concentration in Recreational Leadership are provided the ability to contribute to the health and well being of individuals and to enhance the quality of community life.
+HPER majors with a concentration in Recreation Administration are provided the ability to contribute to the health and well being of individuals and to enhance the quality of community life.

 Knowledge of the arts and humanities is important as well, because leisure is one of the most fertile opportunities for self expression and the development of community.

-Graduates of the Recreational Leadership Program are employed in positions of responsibility throughout the region, nation and world.
+Graduates of the Recreation Administration Program are employed in positions of responsibility throughout the region, nation and world.

 Work is available across a variety of settings, including public recreation departments, outdoor recreation programs, hospitals and tourism agencies.

 Some graduates have found their degrees useful for work in fields such as social work, the ministry, law enforcement, wildlife biology and range land management.